Kenya-Rae/sequence-square-game/README.md

 - Used colours that would interfer or clash with eachother, easy on the eye.

 ## Testing
+For this project I have had friends and family ranging from 7-56 years old, test amongst of various devices.
+Such as;
+-
+-
+-
+-
+-

 ## Bugs
 - When hovering over the squares within the grid, squares would move.
 I found that this could be caused due to the child elements not being "fixed" within the parent div.
 I used box-sizing: border-box to resolve my issue for now.